thiagogbeier/lokka/src/mcp/README.md

 ## What is Lokka?

 Lokka is designed to be used with any compatible MCP client, such as Claude Desktop, Cursor, Goose, or any other AI model and client that support the Model Context Protocol.
-It provides a simple and intuitive way to manage your Microsoft 365 tenant using natural language queries.
+It provides a simple and intuitive way to manage your Azure and Microsoft 365 tenant using natural language queries.

 Follow the guide at [Lokka.dev](https://lokka.dev) to get started with Lokka and learn how to use it with your favorite AI model and chat client.